Hand of businesswoman watering concept of business plan and strategy

-COVID-19 continues to present opportunities for new and different ways of ministry.
-The discipleship grant team is pleased to offer up to 50 grants for local United Methodist Churches in Michigan.
-This grant is intended to provide support to local churches as they re-imagine faith formation with children, youth, and adults.
-Churches who received the grant in 2020 are eligible to apply.
+COVID-19 continues to present opportunities for new and different ways of youth ministry.
+The Heritage District is pleased to offer grants for local United Methodist Churches in Michigan in the Heritage District.
+This grant is intended to provide support to local churches as they re-imagine faith formation with youth.
 Each church may receive one grant of up to $300.
 Grants may be used for supplies, postage to send faith formation materials home, digital curriculum, Lent/Easter/Summer programming, etc. that support or enhance creative faith formation.
-Grants will be reviewed twice a month.
-The discipleship grants are provided from the Christian Education Sunday asking from local churches in Michigan.
-Churches who receive a grant will be asked to share a short summary of how the grant money was used.
-Questions may be directed to Rev. Kathy Pittenger.
+Contact Rev. Mary Hagley firstname.lastname@example.org for more information.
+Apply here: https://forms.gle/yWSDBW2Qg2fg323A9

 The Anti-Bias Anti-Racism Working Group of The Michigan Conference stands in solidarity with Asbury United Methodist Church in Washington, DC, following the vandalism of their “Black Lives Matter” sign.

 On December 12, 2020, Asbury United Methodist Church in Washington, DC, had its “Black Lives Matter” sign and display vandalized after a day of demonstrations.
 This sign was taken from the property of Asbury United Methodist Church.
 Similar signs were also taken from two other congregations in Washington, DC: Luther Place Lutheran Church and Metropolitan African Methodist Episcopal Church.
 We lament this horrific assault on the people of Asbury as well as the entire faith community.